ujasbhuva/picsy-frontend/README.md

 ## picsy.art

-- Picsy contains more than 6 million digital arts created by Midjourney - Image Generative AI.
-Picsy is the only platform that allows searching of Midjourney generated arts or images.
+- Picsy contains more than 6 million digital arts created by Generative AI - Image Generative AI.
+Picsy is the only platform that allows searching of AI generated arts or images.
 You can collect or download these images using Picsy for general objectives including research, education, and personal experience.

 run the development server: